30 Day Money back Guarantee on all Purchases

 No. High-quality OBD trackers (like the Spytec GPS OBD) are designed to go into "sleep mode" when the vehicle is turned off.
 They draw a negligible amount of power—less than the clock on your dashboard—so they will not kill your battery, even if the car sits parked for weeks.

-What is the difference between a GPS Tracker and an Apple AirTag?
+What is the difference between a GPS tracker and an Apple AirTag?

 Apple AirTags use Bluetooth to ping off nearby iPhones.
 They are great for finding lost keys, but terrible for tracking vehicles.
 If a thief has an iPhone, they will be alerted that an AirTag is following them.
 Furthermore, AirTags do not provide real-time speed, route history, or detailed location updates in rural areas.
 A dedicated GPS tracker works independently of phones and provides seconds-accurate updates anywhere there is cell service.